lambdacdm/jordan-form/README.md

-# jordan-form
+# Jordan Form
-a symbolic algorithm of jordan implemented by sympy
+a symbolic algorithm of jordan form implemented by sympy

 Everything is in the ipynb file.